 The country’s foremost energy expert Dr Ajay Mathur, a member of Prime Minister’s Council on Climate Change and a key negotiator, was the Indian spokesperson at the 2015 Paris Climate Accord negotiation.
-Also the director general of The Energy & Resources Institute (TERI), Mathur speaks to SEL about the implications of the Trump-led US government’s pull out from the climate accord on India’s efforts to combat climate change and the domestic energy-efficiency ecosystem.
+Also the director general of The Energy & Resources Institute (TERI), Mathur speaks to SEL about the implications of the Trump-led US government’s pullout from the climate accord on India’s efforts to combat climate change and the domestic energy-efficiency ecosystem.

-The US withdrawal will have two impacts: Firstly, the timetable of lowering emissions will obviously be affected.
+The US withdrawal will have two impacts: Firstly, the timetable for lowering emissions will obviously be affected.
 The only silver lining is that the prices of renewable and energy-efficiency products, which will bring down emissions, are declining very fast.
 This decline will continue.
 At most the US pullout will delay, but it won’t have a ‘make-or-break’ impact.
 People have started absorbing low-carbon technologies due to economic reasons.
-Coal use in the US is declining not because of the US power plan, but due to availability of cheaper gas.
+Coal use in the US is declining not because of the US power plan, but due to the availability of cheaper gas.
 Similarly, people are moving to more efficient cars and owning energy-efficient lighting for economic reasons.
-Secondly, the US leadership has been very effective in drawing attention of the world’s minds to this issue and getting things done sooner than they would otherwise.
+Secondly, the US leadership has been very effective in drawing the attention of the world’s minds to this issue and getting things done sooner than they would otherwise.
 It’s fairly clear that the Paris climate agreement would have been ratified in three years, but happened in one year due to the clout of the US.
 Now, America’s clout would be missing.
 As far as process is concerned, things will move not as fast as they would have otherwise.

 The Paris Agreement envisaged the pledge of annual $100 billion public and private finance mobilisation till 2020 from developed countries to developing countries, to incur the cost for going green and coping with effects of climate change.
 Do you think that there will be stress on the kitty with the US walking out of the deal?

-Certainly there will be!
-The US had committed to provide $5billion to the Green Climate Fund, and only gave $1billion.
+Certainly, there will be!
+The US had committed to provide $5billion to the Green Climate Fund and only gave $1billion.
 So, the rest of the money is not coming.
 This is going to be a challenge.
 We are especially eyeing solar energy that’s available not just when the sun is shining, but any time we need.
 If the money was available, we could have used it to quickly drive down the cost of technologies required to do it.
 Now, it will take longer.

 How will the shortfall be met?